 Principal/Administrative support and Staff support:

-The NSC will require the allocation or re-allocation of school resources, both in terms of staff and budget.
-It is important that the staff of the school and the administrator are in agreement with the implementation of this project so that there is an understanding of the interventions and to avoid resentment of how the resources are being allocated or re-allocated.
+The NSC will require the allocation of school resources, both in terms of staff and extra budget.
+So, all must be in agreement with the implementation of this project.

 School/School Board Professional Involvement: